To The Glorious Dead 1914-1918

 Photo: Robert Edwards, CC BY-SA 2.0.

-Layer de la Haye is a village and civil parish in the City of Colchester district of Essex, England.
-In the 2011 census it had a recorded population of 1,767.
+Layer de la Haye, sometimes hyphenated as Layer-de-la-Haye, is a village and civil parish in the City of Colchester district of Essex, England.
+It is the largest and easternmost of the three neighbouring parishes called Layer, the others being Layer Breton and Layer Marney.
 Layer de la Haye is situated 2 miles south of To The Glorious Dead 1914-1918.

 Berechurch